balena-io-modules/balena-temen/README.md

 );
 ```

-Fully working example available in the `examples/node` folder:
+An example of using this module in nodeJS is available in the `examples/node` folder:

 ```bash
 cd examples/node